Sense: Sensory organs

 Sensory organs are organs that detect and transduce stimuli.
-Humans have sensory organs (i.e. eyes, ears, skin, nose, and mouth) that correspond to a respective visual (vision), auditory (hearing), somatosensory (touch), olfactory (smell), and gustatory systems (taste).
+Humans have sensory organs (i.e. eyes, ears, skin, nose, and mouth) that correspond to a respective visual (vision), auditory (hearing) and vestibular (balance), somatosensory (touch), olfactory (smell), and gustatory systems (taste).
 Internal sensation, or interoception, detects stimuli from internal organs and tissues.
-Humans have various internal sensory and perceptual systems, including the vestibular system (balance) in the inner ear, which provides spatial orientation; proprioception (body position); and nociception (pain).
-Other systems such as chemoreception- and osmoreception-based sensory systems lead to various perceptions, such as hunger, thirst, suffocation, and nausea and vomiting.
+Humans have various internal sensory and perceptual systems, such as nociception, proprioception and equilibrioception.
+Chemoreception and osmoreception based sensory systems lead to various perceptions, such as hunger, thirst, suffocation, and nausea.

 Nonhuman animals experience sensation and perception, with varying levels of similarity to and difference from humans and other animal species.
 For example, other mammals in general have a stronger sense of smell than humans.
 Some animal species lack one or more human sensory system analogues and some have sensory systems that are not found in humans, while others process and interpret the same sensory information in very different ways.
 For example, some animals are able to detect electrical fields and magnetic fields, air moisture, or polarized light.
 Others sense and perceive through alternative systems such as echolocation.
 Recent theory suggests that plants and artificial agents such as robots may be able to detect and interpret environmental information in an analogous manner to animals.